venkjs/venk/README.md

 ```

 ### **Web Request and Response Handling**
-You can easily handle http request and response using typespring's decorators.
+You can easily handle http request and response using Venk's decorators.
 Be aware that the return type should be ResponseEntity<T> or Promise<ResponseEntity<T>> for your endpoints.

 ```javascript
 @Component()